 Specify name and distance to nearest international airport and appropriate airlines, transportation costs between the airport and most lodging as well as transit costs between lodging and meeting facilities, if they are separate facilities.

 Lodging and food accommodations are preferred in the vicinity of the meeting facilities.
 Specify or estimate lodging sites, available rooms, and approximate prices with US$ conversion ratio.

 AV/Computer Equipment and Internet Access: Specify the availability of AV/computer equipment and Internet for presentations as well as WIFI for attendees.

-Motivation: Give details of local research and educational interests, and an indication of size, topics and tradition of research/educational efforts of supporting institutions.
+Motivation: Give details of local research and educational interests, and an indication of size, topics, and tradition of research/educational efforts of supporting institutions.
 Specify your interests or motives for organizing Global Learn (enjoyment, reputation, advancing local interest, etc. are all honorable motives).

-Experience and History: Provide list of conferences and their number of attendees hosted in your location or by your organization.
-Detail any previous experiences in hosting such types of events, including conference name, size, location, length, etc. If applicable, detail unique successes and activities.
+Experience and History: Provide a list of conferences and their number of attendees hosted in your location or by your organization.
+Detail any previous experiences in hosting such types of events, including the conference name, size, location, length, etc. If applicable, detail unique successes and activities.

 Local Publicity Opportunities: Specify how and where the host can help to publicize the conference in the local area.

 Preliminary Budget: A preliminary budget containing estimated onsite catering costs should accompany the proposal.
 Please refer to the Financial section above if needed.

 Submission Information and Proposal Deadline: If interested in hosting, please initially send first a brief (one-page) note, as soon as possible, indicating that you are intending to submit a full proposal.